 Security engineering focuses on designing and building systems and applications with security in mind.
 It involves applying security principles and best practices to the entire development lifecycle, from requirements analysis and design to implementation and testing.
 Security engineering aims to create systems that are secure by design and can resist various types of attacks and threats.

 In his book “Security Engineering”, renowned cyber security expert and Professor of Security Engineering, Ross Anderson asserts “Security engineering is about building systems to remain dependable in the face of malice, error or mischance”.
 Ross further provides insights on the importance of conducting security tests as part of security engineering efforts.
 Ideally, security tests aim to ensure that systems are implemented as planned, and in later stages, for identifying vulnerabilities in the system.
 Therefore one way of looking at SCE is from this viewpoint, especially when applying SCE to application security.

 SCE can be applied to the entire development lifecycle, especially across the 4Cs of cloud-native security.
-However, this article focuses on its application to the cloud infrastructure layer.
-Given that this dimension of security engineering fall under cloud infrastructure, it makes sense to refer to it as cloud security engineering.
+This article focuses on its application to the cloud infrastructure layer.
+Given that this dimension of security engineering falls under cloud infrastructure, it makes sense to refer to it as cloud security engineering.
 Cloud security engineers are responsible for several cyber security tasks that keep cloud infrastructure secure, these tasks are can be categorized under the umbrella term cloud security engineering.
-Typically, cloud security engineers maybe tasked to perform SCE experiments, nevertheless SCE can be leveraged by different cyber security professional.
+Typically, cloud security engineers are tasked/expected to perform SCE experiments, nevertheless SCE can be leveraged by different cyber security professionals.
 There are two applications of SCE in cloud security engineering: cloud security verification and cloud cyber resiliency verification.